webdriverio/webdriverio/website/docs/SetupTypes.md

 ---
 id: setuptypes
-title: How to setup WebdriverIO
+title: Setup Types
 ---

 WebdriverIO can be used for various purposes.
-It implements the Webdriver protocol API and can run a browser in an automated way.
+It implements the WebDriver protocol API and can run a browser in an automated way.
 The framework is designed to work in any arbitrary environment and for any kind of task.
 It is independent from any 3rd party frameworks and only requires Node.js to run.

 ## Standalone Mode

 Probably the simplest form to run WebdriverIO is in standalone mode.
 This has nothing to do with the Selenium server file (which is usually called `selenium-server-standalone`).
-It basically just means that you require the `webdriverio` package in your project and use its API to run your automation.
+It basically just means that you import the `webdriverio` package in your Node.JS file and use its APIs to run your automation.

 Here is a simple example: